 Admission standards for Graduate Studies at California Baptist University can be found in the Admissions section of the University Catalog.
-Additional admission requirements for Graduate Program in Business are:
+Additional application requirements for Graduate Program in Business Adminbistration are:

-- Grade Point Average - Applicants are considered based on a combination of GPA, management or professional work experience, and GMAT score.
-The minimum GPA is 2.5. - Applicants with significant work experience or a high GPA may not need to submit GMAT score. - 2.
+- 1. Applicants are considered based on a combination of GPA, management or professional work experience, and GMAT score. - 2.
 Prerequisites (completed with a "C" or better)